gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 psychologists of all times; his achievements in unmasking the libido dominandi behind the pretense of religious zeal and reforming idealism are as solid today as they were at the time when he wrote.
-This magnifkent psychological achievement, however, was purchased at a heavy price.
-Hobbes rightly diagnosed the corruptivc ckment of passion in thc religiousncss of thc Puritan Gnostics.
+This magnificent psychological achievement, however, was purchased at a heavy price.
+Hobbes rightly diagnosed the corruptive element of passion in the religiousness of thc Puritan Gnostics.
 He did not, however, interpret passion as the source of corruption in the life of the spirit, but rather the life of the spirit as the extreme of existential passion.
 Hence, he could not interpret the nature of man from the vantage point